opiyonico/test-project/README.md

 # test-project
-Sample Project for Git training for New Developer
+Test Project for developer training on Git workflow.